Last Updated on19 minutes to read

 So, a newsletter may not bring in as many leads, and may not have as much popularity, but the fact that potential customers want regular updates is a sign of high interest in purchasing.

-Inline prompts (inside content) dominate as attention-grabbers
+Inline prompts are excellent attention-grabbers

 We then asked marketers what techniques they used to attract attention to lead magnets (marketers were allowed to list more than one technique).
 Inline prompts dominated at 52%.